magicleap/detached_explainer/README.md

 ## proposal

-We want enable breaking off parts of web page into the 3-d space around the browser surface because this would make viewing web pages a much more immersive experience than looking at a rectangular surface would be and we want to do this by introducing the smallest change to CSS as possible
+Our goal is to break off parts of web page into the 3-d space around the browser surface.

+This would make viewing web pages a much more immersive experience than looking at a rectangular surface.
+We hope to do accomplis this by introducing a small change to CSS.

-We think this can be accomplished by introducing a new value for `transform-style`: `detached`.
+We propose to introduce a new value for `transform-style`: `detached`.

 This new property builds upon the existing 3D transforms that are shipping in all browsers and extends the behavior of `transform-style: preserve-3d`.
 The main difference is that instead of flattening the transformed elements back to the page, the transformed element stays in 3D space.

 Here is an example rendering of the effect:
 ![scene](https://github.com/rcabanier/detached_explainer/raw/master/detached.gif "Scene")